truist/reveal.js/slides/electricity-house/electricity.md

 * Fix one that's fritzy
     * Could be the wiring or the socket
-* Or convert to 3-way, or add a touch sensor
+* Or convert to 3-way, or change the switch
     * Be careful about heat, if using incandescent bulbs
 * (Show parts / options)
 * Unplug it